didierbrassard/hefi2019_nutrient/README.md

 ```

 Summary statistics output of each step are provided in the OSF
 repository.
-Thus, the *10_HEFI19NUT_ARTICLE.qmd* Quarto document can be
+Thus, the *9.1-HEFI19-NUT_ARTICLE.qmd * Quarto document can
-used to generate the manuscript including tables and figures directly,
+be used to generate the manuscript including tables and figures
-without having to run all analyses beforehand.
+directly, without having to run all analyses beforehand.
 The
-*20_HEFI19NUT_OSM.qmd* Quarto document generates the online supplemental
+*9.2-HEFI19-NUT_OSM.qmd* Quarto document generates the supplemental
 material file.

 ### Folders